 - Under Properties, edit the title of the tile, its comparison value, visualization, or size.

-- Under Filter, select the social profiles to display in the tile, and filter by tag and/or campaign.
+- Under Data, select the social profiles to display in the tile, and filter by tag and/or campaign.

 If an option is greyed out, it is not available for the selected tile.